survivejs/react-book/manuscript/05_react_and_flux.md

 ![Alt](images/alt.png)

-In this chapter we'll be using one of the current top dogs, a library known as [Alt](http://alt.js.org/).
+In this chapter we'll be using a library known as [Alt](http://alt.js.org/).
 It is a flexible, full-featured implementation that has been designed isomorphic rendering in mind.

-In Alt you'll deal in terms of Actions and Stores.
+In Alt you'll deal with Actions and Stores.
 Dispatcher is hidden but you will still have access to it if needed.
 Compared to other implementations Alt hides a lot of boilerplate.
-Also, there are special features to allow you to save and restore the application state, which is handy for implementing persistency and isomorphic rendering.
+There are special features to allow you to save and restore the application state.
+This is handy for implementing persistency and isomorphic rendering.

 ### Setting Up Alt Instance